 You can buy ready-made bain-maries, or you can create your own featuring a pan of simmering water (keep on a low heat to avoid boiling) and placing a heat-resistant bowl or another pan over the top with the food product in.

 Porridge Pans FAQs

-How to prevent porridge from sticking to the pan
+How do you prevent porridge from sticking to the pan?

 Oats can be notorious for burning, which is why having a porringer is useful.
 However, that won’t necessarily prevent your porridge from catching.

 So, with that in mind, a few tips on how to prevent your porridge from burning include: